emspay/deprecation-emswoocommerce/ems-payments-for-woocommerce/readme.txt

 * Becoming an EMS customer

-Get a merchant account via this link:	https://www.emspay.eu/en/request-an-offer
+Get a merchant account by sending an email with your request to integrations@emspay.eu

 * Contact EMS Support